parthibanloganathan/referlist-docs/docs/README.md

 </script>
 ```

-2. Add the following id to the input field and button where you collect emails
+2. Add the following `id` to the input field and button where you collect emails

 Add `id="referlistemail"` to the input field where the user enters their email and `id="referlistbutton"` to the button they click to sign up for your waitlist

+For example

 ```
 <input type="text" id="referlistemail" />